Kumbha Mela and the Reestablishment of India's Truth and Power in the World ⁓ Part 3

 'By means of this eternal fleece may [the Sun's] Daughter purify [[your circling soma with the fleece-filter in unfailing measure]].
 Ten sister maids of slender form seize [the Child/Agni] within the press and hold Him firmly on the final day.' ‒ Rig Veda 9.1.6-7, tr.
 RTH Griffith [[tr.
 Jamison & Brereton]]

 The Sun's Daughter in this last verse is yet another symbol of the vesica piscis, and the ten sisters are once again symbols of the ten months of the Vedic Year (Tropical Zodiac).
-I believe the 'final day' can be taken as the victorious (holy) day in the year the marking the Vedic hero-son's release or pouring out of the sacred Kumbha or seven sacred rivers at 0° Aquarius ‒ marking the completion of passage through ten months of the Vedic Year.
+I believe the 'final day' can be taken as the victorious (holy) day in the year marking the Vedic hero-son's release or pouring out of the sacred Kumbha or seven sacred rivers at 0° Aquarius and his complete passage through ten months of the Vedic Year.
 In RV 5.78 this Vedic hero-son is characterized as ‘the ten-month babe’ ‒ likened to the rishi Saptavadhri in this hymn ‒ who is born together with the release of the waters of his own afterbirth after ‘lying in this mother’s side’ for ten months.

 Endnotes